bartacruz/fgatc/README.md

   Includes a dialog for sending messages.

 * Multiplayer server that
-  * relays positions of near planes.
+  * send positions of near planes, real and AI to you.

-  * creates AI traffic that can be configured with the Django admin app
+  * relays traffic messages between players and ATCs

-  * creates AI ATCs on demand and react to player's messages
+  * optionally, relays all positions and messages to a FG MP server.

-  For instance, you can send a message like
+* Celery task that creates AI ATCs on demand and react to player's messages For instance, you can send a message like

 > San Francisco Tower, Ready to taxi, YOURCALLSIGN